droibit/rxactivitylauncher/README.md

     protected void onActivityResult(int requestCode, int resultCode, Intent data) {
         super.onActivityResult(requestCode, resultCode, data);
-        // Always you must call the following #onActivityResult. mLauncher.onActivityResult(requestCode, resultCode, data);
+        // Always you must call the following #onActivityResult. launcher.onActivityResult(requestCode, resultCode, data);
     }

     // In the case of explicit intent private void startActivityUsingExplicitIntent() {
       Intent intent = new Intent(this, AnyActivity.class);
-      mLauncher.from(this)
+      launcher.from(this)
                .startActivityForResult(intent, REQUEST_ANY, null)
                .subscribe(result -> {
                    if (result.isOk()) {
                        // Do in the case of RESULT_OK
                    } else {
-                       // Do in the case of RESULT_CANCELD }
+                       // Do in the case of RESULT_CANCELD etc.
+                   }
                });
     }